-Borage (Borago officinalis) is a welcome sight to bees, that really help pollinate your whole backyard and help improve the attractiveness of your whole lawn.
+Borage (Borago officinalis) is a welcome sight to bees, that really help pollinate your whole backyard and help improve the attractiveness of your whole lawn (San Diego, CA).
 The annual herb is native to Mediterranean locations but grows nicely in U.S. Department of Agriculture zones 3 and greater.
 Borage is regarded a decorative flower but is usually employed as a herb that tastes similar to your cucumber.
-Sow seeds in planting season and look ahead to leaves and blooms in July or June.
+Sow seeds in planting Flagstaff season and look ahead to leaves and blooms in July or June.

 Choose an area in your backyard that’s well-draining soil.
-Your planting website should be to inspire your seeds to germinate and develop.
+Your planting San Diego website should be to inspire your seeds to germinate and develop.

-Turn the soil in your planting site using a shovel or garden fork to loosen the floor.
+Turn the soil in your planting Fresno site using a shovel or Lawn Care service Bakersfield, CA fork to loosen the floor.

-Rake weeds, rocks and debris from the soil in the planting site.
+Rake weeds, rocks and debris from the soil in the planting Cape Coral site.